Off-Policy Evaluation in Partially Observed Markov Decision Processes under Sequential Ignorability: Lower Bounds for Policy Evaluation in POMDPs

-Now that we have constructed a family of hard instances, we can follow the standard minimax framework and reduce it to a hypothesis testing problem asking whether the data is generated from $I_1$ or $I_2$.
+Now that we have constructed a family of hard instances, our next task it to study the difficulty of detecting whether data is generated from $I_1$ or $I_2$.
 We first apply Le Cam's lemma \citep{yu1997assouad} to control the power with which we can distinguish $I_1$ from $I_2$ in terms of their Kullback–Leibler (KL) divergence.
 The specific version of the result we use is what is given in Theorem 5 of \cite{wang2017optimal}.
 For an i.i.d. sample of size $n$ and any measurable function $\phi : \RR \rightarrow \cb{I_1, \, I_2}$,

-where $D^{KL}_{I_1,I_2}(Y_{1:T},W_{1:T})$ denotes the KL divergence between the distribution of $(Y_{1:T},W_{1:T})$ under $I_1$ and $I_2$, respectively, and $n=1$ in the setting we consider.
-It remains to calculate the KL divergence between the observed data generated from the two instances.
+where $\gamma^{KL}_{I_1,I_2}(Y_{1:T},W_{1:T})$ denotes the KL divergence between the distribution of $(Y_{1:T},W_{1:T})$ under $I_1$ and $I_2$, respectively, and $n=1$ in the setting we consider.
+It remains to upper-bound the KL divergence between the observed data generated from the two instances.